tokio-rs/website-next/content/tokio/tutorial/async.md

 The `Context` argument to `poll` has a `waker()` method.
 This method returns a [`Waker`] bound to the current task.
 The [`Waker`] has `wake()` method.
 Calling this method signals to the executor that the associated task should be scheduled for execution.
-Resources call `wake()` when they transition to a ready state in order to notify the executor that polling the task will be able to make progress.
+Resources call `wake()` when they transition to a ready state to notify the executor that polling the task will be able to make progress.

 ## Updating `Delay`